merrillrudd/ADMB_course/README.md

 #### Course outline

 Day 1
+Tuesday, March 13
+AM:

-* Introduction to ADMB
+Course overview and introduction to ADMB

-* Statistical background

-* ADMB approach and syntax

-* ADMB files and output
+ADMB approach, syntax, files, and output

-* Estimation examples (with focus on age-structured model)
+PM:
+Debugging
+Exercises

 Day 2
+Wednesday, March 14
+AM:

-* Using ADMB with R
+Using ADMB with R

-* Functions and libraries

-* Debugging

-* Model diagnostics

-* Model selection

-* Visualizing results
+Visualizing results
+PM:
+Age-structured models
+Model diagnostics and selection

 Day 3

-* Simulation
+Thursday, March 15
+AM:
+Using ADMB for simulation

-* Retrospective analysis
+Retrospective analysis

-* Introduction to Git
+PM:
+Characterizing uncertainty

+Day 4
+Participants bring in their own data and work to build models in ADMB, with the instructor available to help.